gaehlerm/SoftwareEngineering/README.md

 This works.
 People worked like this for decades.
 But it’s absolutely terrible.
 The print statements will be deleted once the code works.
 The checks will be thrown away and no one knows anymore what the code is actually supposed to do.
 Whether it still works.
 When changing the function, you have to test it all over again.
 Everything.
 Every time.
 By hand!
 This is a typical example of a procedural DRY violation that should be optimized away.
 And the solution are unit tests.

 Unit tests cover comparably small pieces of code.
-Usually they test a public method, standalone function or a module.
-In the example above, they would check everything that is checked using print statements.
+Usually they test a public method or a standalone function.
+In the example above, the unit tests would check everything that is checked using print statements.
 The unit tests for the `square` function would look something like this:

 ```py
 def test_square():